denmanorwatCDS/mario-icm/README.md

 ## Results of reproduction.
 Scenario, on which agent was tested:
 3 actions: turn left, turn right, move forward.
 Reward: 1 on vest achievement (End of labyrinth), zero else.
+Cap of environment steps: 525.
 Instead of A3C algorythm, in this project A2C algorythm was used.

 ![Sparse](https://github.com/denmanorwatCDS/mario-icm/assets/119806492/e4ad8369-787b-49d3-a633-5640f02899a9)